 The 2014 Alto K10 VXI AMT may be the best car for the Kolkata roads, but it goes without saying that it comes without the bells and whistles found on cars in higher price brackets.
-I had to install a number of nifty gadgets to make my car smart!
+With the right aftermarket accessories, I have been able to turn it into a smart car!
 Now my car is equipped with the following features:

 - place calls and write text messages using voice commands

 - GPS navigation

 - all audio (calls, music, turn-by-turn navigation) play via the car sound system

 - phone mount

 - reverse parking camera